Lee Maracle: Personal life

-Maracle belonged to the Stó꞉lō nation and had Salish and Cree ancestry.
+Maracle belonged to the Stó꞉lō nation and had Coast Salish and Cree ancestry.
 She has been described as Métis.
 She was married to Raymond Bobb and later to Aiyyana Maracle.
 She and Raymond had two daughters, including Columpa Bobb, and one son, actor Sid Bobb.

 She died on November 11, 2021, at Surrey Memorial Hospital in Surrey, British Columbia.

 Awards and honours

 Maracle was named an officer of the Order of Canada in 2018.
 In 2017, Maracle was presented with the Bonham Centre Award from the Mark S. Bonham Centre for Sexual Diversity Studies, University of Toronto, for her contributions to the advancement and education of issues around sexual identification.
 She delivered the 2021 Margaret Laurence Lecture on "A Writing Life".
 In 2020, she was named finalist for the Neustadt International Prize for "Celia's Song".